IanHipolito/AdvancedWebMapping/README.md

 * **Interactive Map:** Utilises Leaflet for map rendering with markers for hospitals and user location.
 * **Creating, Manipulating and Storing Spatial Data:** I am able to create, manipulate, and store data in my django admin page.

+# Tech Stack
+* Backend: Django with Django Templates to handle server-side logic and templating.
+* Database: PostgreSQL with PostGIS for storing and managing geospatial data.
+* Database Management: PgAdmin 4 for database management and monitoring.
+* Mapping: Leaflet JS and OpenStreetMap for displaying interactive maps with precise user location tracking.
+* Frontend: Leaflet and custom JavaScript to improve user interaction with the map.
+* Containerization & Deployment: Docker for application containerisation and AWS for hosting.

 Please sign up to create an account and login, this will bring you to "/hospital/map/" where you will be able to see where all the hospitals in Ireland are located.

 # Creating Docker Containers, Dockerising Containers, and Using AWS Cloud Services (Locally and Deployed):